AgentaFlow/.github/profile/README.md

 ## Your Cloud Workforce

-AgentaFlow empowers small and medium-sized commercial enterprises through innovative AI-driven solutions.
+AgentaFlow empowers enterprises through innovative AI-driven solutions.
 We specialize in transforming business operations by integrating intelligent automation and agentic AI technologies that streamline workflows and enhance productivity.

 ### Our Services